 The growth model uses two years of prior test data as pretest scores (one year is used when multiple years are not available).
-For example, growth percentiles for 5th grade students on the 5th grade state assessment are generated using 3rd and 4th grade state assessment results as priors.
+For example, growth percentiles for 5th grade students on the 5th grade CRCT are generated using 3rd and 4th grade CRCT results as priors.
 At least one prior test score is necessary to model growth.
-Therefore, students in grades 4-12 will receive growth scores.
-Students in 3rd grade will not have a prior year state assessment score to determine a growth percentile score.
+Therefore, students in grades 4-8 will receive growth scores.
+Students in 3rd grade will not have a prior year CRCT score to determine a growth percentile score.
+Courses with EOCTs will receive growth percentile scores.